 Watch the following video tutorial for help with finding scholarly articles:

 You may activate the closed-captioning on this video, if desired.
-A transcript of this video is also provided below.

 You may need to broaden the scope of your research to materials not owned by UWF.
 Watch our tutorial to get started!